 The following sub-sections are categorized based on those accounts due within the accounting cycle (typically 30 days) and those extended out further into the current year and those within one year of the current accounting period.

 Probably the one named account most customarily associated with current liabilities.
 Accounts payable are associated with your vendors and suppliers for the materials and/or products you sell.
 A good example of this is an auto parts supplier.
 He purchases parts from various suppliers and directly from the auto manufacturers.
 Most of the bills that come to the auto parts store require payment within 30 days of delivery.
-So the store may receive the bill 3 days after receiving the part and they have 27 days remaining to get it paid.
+The store may receive the bill 3 days after receiving the part and they have 27 days remaining to get it paid.

 Sometimes the store may order a large batch of parts or supplies (oil, lubricants, fluids etc.) and they could receive a payment plan.
 For example, 1/3 is due within 30 days of delivery, another 1/3 in 60 days and the final 1/3 in 90 days.